 To use the build logic encapsulated in a plugin, Gradle needs to perform two steps.
 First, it needs to resolve the plugin, and then it needs to apply the plugin to the target, usually a Project.

-Applying a plugin means executing the plugin’s Plugin.apply(T) on the Project you want to enhance with the plugin.
+2. Applying a plugin means executing the plugin’s Plugin.apply(T) on a project.

 The plugins DSL is recommended to resolve and apply plugins in one step.